chinmayasrathore/chinmayasrathore.github.io/_projects/5_project.md

 ***

 ### ▶️ Video Tutorial
-You can learn how to use DIPS for teaching and learnig with these video tutorials.
+You can learn how to use DIPS for teaching and learning with these video tutorials.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include video.liquid path="https://www.youtube-nocookie.com/embed/79D7h6dKF-A" class="img-fluid rounded" %}